QuiltMC/rfcs/structure/0007-community-team.md

    are welcome to give their opinions on the content of the interview, or present their own questions after the Community Manager giving the interview opens the floor to them.
 1. After an interview has taken place, a vote should be proposed, following the voting process outlined earlier in this document.
-This poll should last for exactly one week.
+This poll should last for exactly three days.

    The poll must include a link to the relevant interview.
 It should also include the specific position they're applying for.